Saxony public holiday: What's the history behind ‘Buß und Bettag’?

 These employees luckily do not have to take this holiday as part of their numbered vacation days, but they have to forgo their payment for this day.

-In Bavaria “Buß- und Bettag” is a public holiday solely for school students, whereas in Saxony, it is a holiday for everyone.
+In Bavaria “Buß- und Bettag” is a public holiday solely for school students, whereas in Saxony, it is a public holiday for everyone.